Secured-Pi/raspberry-pi-client/README.md

 You can also add your RFID code if you know the number by logging into the admin site.
 You can find the code by running python user_authentication.py and looking at the output.
-Of course, it will fail the first time.
-This is only temporary and will be changed in the future.

 After verifying that the unlock/lock buttons work, you can try to use the user authentication by running